 What is a service level agreement (SLA)?

-- It sets expectations for the reliability, availability, and responsiveness of the service;
+- Service expectations for reliability, availability, and responsiveness

-- Penalties are set for failure to meet expectations; and
+- Penalties for failure to meet expectations or “service credits”

 Service level agreement call center